DavidTu21/Deep-Learning-based-skin-cancer-classification/README.md

 Where denseNet169 is the model backbone’s name, k0 is the 1st folder, v0 is the 1st
 version

-Note: We are using the k-fold cross validation method.
+**Note**: We are using the k-fold cross validation method.
 See: https://medium.com/datadriveninvestor/k-fold-cross-validation-6b8518070833 for more detail.
 Set the variable: num_folds in ‘seg_train.py’ to 5 if you want to do 5 fold training.
 Set it to 1 if you want to use a single fold.

-Note: after pre-processing, images data will be saved in data/cache as ‘.npy’
+**Note**: after pre-processing, images data will be saved in data/cache as ‘.npy’

-Note: Effect of Batch Normalization: https://towardsdatascience.com/batch-normalization-and-dropout-in-neural-networks-explained-with-pytorch-47d7a8459bcd
+**Note**: Effect of Batch Normalization: https://towardsdatascience.com/batch-normalization-and-dropout-in-neural-networks-explained-with-pytorch-47d7a8459bcd

 # 1.2 Segmentation Evaluation: